La Maison D'Ambre

 What we say:

-The elegant lobby is all bright hot pinks and gleaming greys; you’ll feel like you’ve stepped into a European hotel and left the madness of the Phnom Penh streets just outside very far behind.
-While other new hotels tend to play up their history, like The Plantation — or simply pay homage to it, like The Sangkum — La Maison has kept its 1960s facade only, and otherwise decked out each of its 12 suites (doubles from US$100) imaginatively, with each themed to a particular city represented in film (yes, this is a genuine boutique hotel).
+The elegant lobby is a backdrop of elegant greys offset by bold, hot pinks; you’ll feel like you’ve stepped into a European hotel and left the madness of the Phnom Penh streets just outside very far behind.
+While other new hotels tend to play up their history, like The Plantation — or simply pay homage to it, like The Sangkum — La Maison has kept its 1960s facade only, and otherwise decked out each of the 12 suites to reflect a particular city as it is represented in film (yes, this is a genuine boutique hotel).

 Suites — from one to two bedrooms — are immaculately clean and thoughtfully decorated with enthusiastic dedication to each theme; we particularly liked Casablanca, done out in a turquoise and white Moroccan theme, with a great lounge and softened archways throughout.
 We didn’t see it, but if you’re after more of a Cambodian flavour, Rose of Bokor, a film directed by recently deceased King Father Norodom Sihanouk, has its own room as well.